b-cubed-eu/astro-docs/src/content/docs/guides/software-development.md

 }
 ```

-For dependency recommendations, see the [dependencies section](#r-dependencies) in the R chapter.
+For dependency recommendations, see the [dependencies section](#r-dependencies) in the R section.

 ## R analysis code {#r-analysis}